FAQs on 529s.

 CollegeChoice 529 is a Section 529 plan offered by the Indiana Education Savings Authority (Authority).
 Ascensus Broker Dealer Services, Inc. serves as the Program Manager.
 Ascensus Broker Dealer Services, Inc. and its affiliates (Ascensus College Savings) have overall responsibility for the day-to-day operations including investment advisory, recordkeeping and administrative services, and marketing.
 CollegeChoice 529 is designed to help individuals and families save for college in a tax-advantaged way and offers valuable advantages including tax-deferred growth, generous contribution limits, attractive investment options, and professional investment management.

 How does CollegeChoice 529 work?

-When you enroll in CollegeChoice 529, you choose to invest in one or more of nine different investment options, including an Age-Based Option and Individual Portfolios, based upon your investing preferences and risk tolerance.
+When you enroll in CollegeChoice 529, you choose to invest in one or more of nine different investment options, including a Year of Enrollment Option and Individual Portfolios, based upon your investing preferences and risk tolerance.
 All of the contributions made to your account grow tax-deferred and the distributions are free from federal and Indiana state taxes if used for qualified higher education expenses.1

 How do I open a CollegeChoice 529 account?

 The easiest way is to enroll online.
 It only takes about 10 minutes.
 If you prefer to enroll by mail, complete the enrollment form and make an initial investment for the benefit of an individual (the beneficiary).
 You can open more than one account but each must be for a different beneficiary.

 How much do I need to open an account?

 You can get started with as little as $10 and make additional investments of $10 or more.
 You can also establish an Automatic Investment Plan from your bank account for $10 per month.
 More than one person can contribute to the same account until total contributions reach $450,000.
 After that, the account may continue to grow higher through investment earnings only.